julianloaiza/stock-advisor/README.md

 2. Clone the necessary repositories
 3. Verify the database initialization script
 4. Launch the entire application stack

+At the end of the setup process, you'll be asked if you want to start the services immediately.
+If you choose 'yes', the script will automatically run `start.sh` for you.

 ## Manual Setup